Process

 TECHNOLOGY INSPIRED BY NATURE

-It was born in 2019 by thinking about smart concept from nature and by looking at processes like bee taking nectar and transform it into honey.
-BFT founder thought ” what if we use this concept to a develop a technology that no mater the textile waste source it is able to turn it into something valuable without arming the environment?”.
+It was born in 2019 by thinking about smart concepts from nature and by looking at processes like bees taking nectar and transforming it into honey.
+BFT founder thought ” what if we use this concept to develop a technology that no matter the textile waste source is able to turn it into something valuable without harming the environment?”.
 Exactly with this idea BioFashionTech R&D was started.

 IT'S MORE THAN JUST RECYCLING: